Woman In Floyd Pulled Over By Two Men Posing As Police

 According to Sheriff Rob Maciol, a woman reported being pulled over by a vehicle with blue and red emergency lights in it's grill.

-According to deputies, the woman stated a white male in his 30s-40s and a Hispanic man around 20-30 years-old dressed in gray police uniforms and purple ties asked her to get out of the vehicle.
-They then searched the vehicle.
+According to deputies, the woman stated a white male in his 30s to 40s and a Hispanic man around 20 to 30 years-old dressed in gray police uniforms and purple ties asked her to get out of the vehicle.

-After the Hispanic man searched the vehicle, the woman recieved her license back and was told she was free to go.
+After the Hispanic man searched the vehicle, the woman received her license back and was told she was free to go.

 According to authorities, the vehicle in question is described as a dark-colored Crown Victoria with lights in the grill.